Logo

 Castello di Vezio

-Opened year-round with limited access during the winter months (weekends only), it’s worth noting that the castle is closed whenever it rains, so keep this in mind to avoid walking all the way up only to be denied access.
+You can also enjoy the daily Birds of Prey show offered by a falconer.
+Because of the presence of these birds, pets are not allowed at the castle.
+The castle is closed whenever it rains, so keep this in mind to avoid walking up only to be denied access.

 Lake Como continues to grow as a travel destination as local and international travelers seek an escape to Italy’s glorious natural areas in the north, rather than the bustling cities of Florence, Rome, and Milan.
-Thanks to its natural beauty, quaint towns, slow pace, and outdoor activities, Lake Como is a growing travel destination that shouldn’t be overlooked.
+Thanks to its natural beauty, quaint towns, slow pace, and outdoor activities, Lake Como shouldn’t be overlooked.

 Weather